xregistry/spec/core/spec.md

 ```

 Where:
-- the request body contains the list of Version IDs to be deleted
+- the request body MUST contain the list of Version IDs to be deleted
 - if an `epoch` value is specified for a Version then the server MUST check
   to ensure that the value matches the Version's current `epoch` value and if
   it differs then an error MUST be generated
-- the HTTP body MUST contain at least one Version ID
+- the HTTP body MUST contain at least one Version ID.
+An attempt to delete all

-An attempt to delete all Versions MUST generate an error.
+  Versions MUST generate an error.

+If the server supports client-side selection of the latest Version of a
+Resource (see the [Registry Model](#registry-model)), then the following
+applies:
+- `latestId` query parameter MUST be suported and its value (`vID`) is the
+  `id` of Version which is the become the latest Version of the owning Resource
+- `latestId` MAY be specified even if the Version being delete is not currently
+  the latest Version
+- if `latestId` is present but its value does not match any Version (after the
+  delete operation is completed) then an error MUST be generated and the
+  entire delete MUST be rejected
+- if the latest Verison of a Resource is being deleted but `latestId` was
+  not specified, then the following rules apply:
+  - the server SHOULD choose the most recently create Version as the latest
+    Version
+  - if the creation times can not be determined, then the server SHOULD choose
+    the Version with the lexicographical highest Version `id` value as the
+    latest Version
+  - implementations MAY choose use their own algorithm for choosing the new
+    latest Version
+  - implementations MAY choose to generate an error, thus forcing the client
+    to always choose the next "latest" Version

 Any error MUST result in the entire request being rejected.